swarleyman1/PDP/README.md

 # PDP
-Code for the course Parallel and Distributed Programming VT23
+My code for the course Parallel and Distributed Programming at Uppsala University 2023